 How Much Is Too Much?

-The World Health Organisation has set guidelines in place to encourage us to keep our alcohol intake within sensible levels.
+The World Health Organisation has set guidelines in place to encourage us to keep our alcohol intake within safe levels, to prevent a negative impact on our health.
 To do this, we need to keep track of the number of units we are consuming.

-Units of alcohol are the measure of the volume of pure alcohol in an alcoholic benerage.
-One unit is 10 mms of pure alcohol.
+Units of alcohol are the measure of the volume of pure alcohol in an alcoholic beverage.
+One unit is 10ml of pure alcohol.

-Binge drinking is when someone drinks too much alcohol in a short space of time. this can happen every so often, or regularly.
-Not only is binge drinking bad for the individual's health, but it can also be a concerning and challenging time and experience for family members too.
+Binge drinking is when someone drinks too much alcohol in a short space of time.
+This can happen every so often, or regularly.
+Not only is binge drinking damaging to the individual's health, but it can also prove to be a difficult experience for family members too.

 Alcoholism is commonly used to describe being addicted to alcohol.
 Other words and phrases that may be used to describe this include, alcohol dependency, alcohol dependence, or alcohol addiction.

-- Compulsion to use – the person gets locked into only seeing the benefits and not the harm it will do.
+- - Compulsion to use – the person only sees the benefits and not the harm it is doing

-- Continuing to use alcohol despite serious consequence that arise.
+- - Continuing to use alcohol despite the consequences

-However, someone doesn't have to be addicted or dependent on alcohol for it to negatively impact on their or their families life.
+However, someone does not have to be addicted or dependent on alcohol for it to be having a negative impact on them or their family.